chinmaydas96/chinmaydas96.github.io/_posts/2017-05-30-Machine-Learning-1.md

 <img class="image-post" src="{{ site.url }}/images/machine_learning/ml.png" alt="machine learning intro">

 I have in been reading quite a few months about what is machine learning and how to apply it in practical application .Well the story begin when I first time read about the Google’s self driving car Waymo .
 Then suddenly I read about how it works .
 Then I heard the term `Machine Learning` .
 Then I attended Pycon India conference for better intuition .I just attended some talks there about machine learning .And unfortunately all were gone by the side of my ear .Then I started googling it .
-And in most of the blog and in quora I heard about coursera [Machine Learning](https://www.coursera.org/learn/machine-learning) course by Andrew ng .
+And in most of the blog and in quora I heard about coursera [Machine Learning](https://www.coursera.org/learn/machine-learning) course by Andrew ng  to begin with.
 Suddenly I jumped right into it .

-In this post I will briefly mention the week 1 of the machine learning course by Coursera .
+In this post I will briefly mention  machine learning  defintion and types.

-### Week-1

 > What is machine learning ?